bell77m-ku/GenZpp/README.md

 How to use GenZ++
-1.Write code in a new file with extension genz++.
+- 1.Write code in a new file with extension genz++.
+- 2.select a file name Main_character.py then run this file (A computer trying to execute GenZ++ scripts required python 3 in order to execute “Main_character.py” file)
+- 3.In the terminal, call the run() function.
+To run the code.gzpp by run("filename.gzpp")